The Practice

 Duration

-A defined commitment with a beginning and an end.
+A defined floor commitment with a beginning, a middle, and an end.
 Long enough to do real work.
 Short enough to respect the client’s time and capital.

 Investment